-- In the Waveform window, select the sine [19:0] signal. - 2.
-Right click to open the popup menu, and select Waveform Style > Analog, as shown in Figure 17. - 3.
-Right click to open the popup menu again, and select Radix > Signed Decimal as shown in Figure 18.
+- 1. In the Waveform window, select the sine[19:0] signal. - 2.
+Right click to open the popup menu, and select Waveform Style → Analog, as shown in the figure below.

+Right click to open the popup menu again, and select Radix → Signed Decimal as shown in the figure below.